aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/autofilter/remove-a-date-filter/_index.md

 weight: 100
 keywords: "Aspose.Cells, delete date filter, Excel AutoFilter, REST API, SDK"
 description: "Learn how to delete a date filter from an Excel worksheet using the Aspose.Cells Cloud REST API.
 Includes endpoint, parameters, HTTPS cURL example, response payload, and SDK code samples."
+ArticleTitle: "Delete a Date Filter – Aspise.Cells Cloud API Documentation"
 ---

 ## REST API

 This REST API deletes a date filter on an Excel worksheet.

+**Prerequisites:** Ensure you have a valid JWT token, the workbook is stored in Aspose Cloud storage, and you have appropriate permissions to modify the worksheet.

 ```bash
 DELETE https://api.aspose.cloud/v3.0/cells/{name}/worksheets/{sheetName}/autoFilter/dateFilter